A brief guide to public involvement in funding applications

 How to involve people

-Part of a collaborative approach: holding meetings or workshops to find out the views of people with lived experience on your topic and working with either individuals or the group to develop your application.
+Patients and members of the public can be involved as part of a collaborative approach, such as holding meetings or workshops to find out the views of people with lived experience on your topic and working with either individuals or the group to develop your application.

 - a clear, jointly agreed, role description